Undergraduate FAQs

 Is there a maximum age for entry?

-How much does it cost to study?
+How much does it cost to study and what financial help is avaliable?

 Cambridge and its colleges are committed to the principle that no suitably qualified home fees student should be deterred from applying to study here for financial reasons.
 There’s more information on the University’s Financial Assistance webpages, including particularly the Cambridge Bursary Scheme for home fees students from low income households.